OpenNebula/docs/source/management_and_operations/network_management/manage_vnets.rst

 Creating a new **logical switch**
 ---------------------------------
 Creating a new logical switch means, create a vnet in OpenNebula and a logical switch in NSX Manager at the same time.
-Once the logical switch is created in NSX, OpenNebula will update its vnet attibutes to reference to the created logical switch
+Once the logical switch is created in NSX, OpenNebula will update its vnet attributes to reference to the created logical switch

 Creating from Sunstone
 ^^^^^^^^^^^^^^^^^^^^^^